lockedatapublished/itsalocke/content/company/aboutus.md

   center = false
 +++

-> Locke Data helps organisations start doing data science.
+> Locke Data helps organisations get started with data science.

 We're a new data science consultancy based in Cardiff in the United Kingdom.
 We were founded by [Steph Locke](../steph) early in 2017 and our focus is on helping organisations start doing data science **successfully**.